Kling O3 and Kling 3.0 Review: Tests, Prompts & Comparison

-Kling O3 (also called Kling Video 3.0 Omni) and Kling 3.0 (Kling Video 3.0) are AI generation models from Kuaishou.
-Both cover video and image output.
-The main split: O3 is built for reference-led and control-heavy workflows, while 3.0 is the simpler, lower-cost route for prompt-first generation.
+Kling O3 and Kling 3.0 both cover video and image output.
+The main split is workflow intent: O3 is built for control-heavy generation, while 3.0 is the lower-cost prompt-first route.

 | Feature | Kling O3 | Kling 3.0 |